-- A. "Domicile" refers to the permanent place of abode, where physical presence and possessions are maintained with the intention of remaining indefinitely; or the permanent place of abode of any person or persons contributing more than 1⁄2 of the student's financial support during the most recently completed year.
-Only one domicile may be maintained by a student. - B. "Maryland resident" refers to an individual who has maintained a domicile in Maryland for at least three (3) months before becoming an enrolled student.
+A. "Domicile" refers to the permanent place of abode, where physical presence and possessions are maintained with the intention of remaining indefinitely; or the permanent place of abode of any person or persons contributing more than 1/2 of the student's financial support during the most recently completed year.
+Only one domicile may be maintained by a student.

-- C. "Enrolled student" refers to an individual who is registered at the College, either full or part-time, in a credit or continuing education class or classes, who has either paid or made arrangement for payment of tuition and/or fees, and whose participation in a class has been verified. - D. "Military Personnel" refers to service members who are part of the Maryland National Guard, Reservist, or active duty unit.
+- B. "Maryland resident" refers to an individual who has maintained a domicile in Maryland for at least three (3) months before enrolling in a course(s). - C. "Student" refers to an individual who is registered at the College, either full or part-time, in a credit or continuing education class or classes who has either paid or made arrangement for payment of tuition and/or fees. - D. "Military Personnel" refers to service members who are part of the Maryland National Guard, Reserves, or an active-duty unit.